 Chop all the above into small pieces and pour in the vegetable stock.
 Bring to the boil them simmer for 30 minutes or until vegetables are soft.
 Blitz until smooth.
 Serve with sesame seed and coconut sprinkles.

-Want to stay of top of your self care?
-Our Monday Motivator is a great way to be reminded to keep the focus on you.
-Pop your deets in the box below.
-There’s no catch and we’d never share your info with anyone else – no way Jose!
+Want to stay on top of your self-care?
+Monday Motivators are a great way to be reminded to keep the focus on you.
+Pop your details into the box below and you’ll also be sent the Project Me Life Wheel Tool for finding a better balance.

 <a href=”http://www.bloglovin.com/blog/10801927/?claim=7tqm7nsqwag”>Follow my blog with Bloglovin</a>